learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 this example.
 When a list item is clicked, we want to see the details of that item, but **we still want the list to display**.

-Instead of listing two `Route`s side by side, we can use React Router to make our `Item` component the _child_ of the `List` component.
+Instead of listing two `Route`s side by side, we can set up the list/detail pattern by using React Router to make our `Item` component the _child_ of the `List` component.

 Think of YouTube again for a moment.
 Let's pretend that visiting `/videos` displays a `List` of videos.
 Clicking on any video should keep our list of